devalot/git/content/external/tracking.md

 ![](../../diagrams/external/tracking.dot)\
 <!-- Placeholder -->

-A *tracking branch* is linked to a specific remote repository and branch.
+A *tracking branch* is branch that is linked to a specific remote repository.

 ### Creating Tracking Branches ###